 Life can be expensive.
-But in Calgary – the third most livable city in the world – you and your family can build the life you’ve always wanted to live.
+But in Calgary – one of the top 10 most livable cities in the world – you and your family can build the life you’ve always wanted to live.

 Earn and save more in Calgary

 Workers are paid more in Calgary than elsewhere in Canada, and Alberta has the lowest provincial tax rate nationally.
 Here, you and your family can spend more on what life has to offer, and save for your future.

 Calgarians have one of the highest after-tax incomes nationally

 At $107,400, Calgary has the highest median household after-tax income in Canada*, higher than Toronto, Vancouver and Montreal.
 This higher income isn’t a one-time occurrence – as a province, Alberta had the top median after-tax income for the last ten years of all Canadian provinces.

 Paired with a low provincial income tax, no PST and no land transfer tax, you can build the life of your dreams in Calgary.

 *According to the StatsCan 2021 Census.
 Median after-tax income is a better indicator than average income, as the low frequency of extremely high incomes disproportionally elevates the mean when looking at average incomes.